-A student must complete requirements set forth for the certificate sought and file a Graduation Proposal no later than the date indicated in the Academic Calendar preceding spring graduation.
+A student must complete requirements for the certificate sought and file a graduation proposal in the Office of Academic Affairs.
 Students ordinarily are allowed to graduate under the requirements of the catalog under which they entered, provided graduation is within seven years of entrance date.
+Students should meet with their advisor to ensure that all requirements for graduation have been met.